-Council as a separate process will also consider, in the future, the sale of vacant land at Maitland, Balgowan and Yorketown, which could realise in excess of \$2million over the coming years.
+Council will also consider in the future the sale of vacant land at Maitland, Balgowan and Yorketown, which could realise in excess of \$2million over the coming years.
+This will be undertaken as a separate process over the following financial years.

 Further information on projects is detailed in later sections of the Plan.